appeltel/pychurch_fizzbuzz/README.md

 1. For any allowed name `var` and lambda expression `x`, the simple assignment statement `var = x` is permitted, and `var` may subsequently be used in place of `x`.
+Once `var` is declared it may not be reassigned.
 1. Valid lambda terms may be written to a python module containing nothing but valid lambda terms, simple assignment statements as given above, empty lines, comment lines beginning with `#`, and an optional